thegworld/gtx-browser/docs/updating_clang_format_binaries.md

 # Updating Clang format binaries

-Instructions on how to update the [clang-format binaries](clang_format.md) that come with a checkout of Chromium.
+Instructions on how to update the [clang-format binaries](clang_format.md) that come with a checkout of GTx Browser.

 ## Prerequisites

 You'll also need permissions to upload to the appropriate google storage bucket.
-Chromium infrastructure team members have this, and others can be granted the permission based on need.
+GTx Browser infrastructure team members have this, and others can be granted the permission based on need.
 If you need this permission, mention this in the tracking bug.